 This article is a part of the campaign #12 Women on the Barricades, developed by The Norwegian Helsinki Committee in collaboration with illustrator Jenny Jordahl.
-We present 12 portraits of women standing on the barricades of other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
+We present 12 portraits of women standing on the barricades for other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
 Read about the 11 other women on www.nhc.no/en/12womenonthebarricades

 The 71-year-old still fights for human rights in Serbia and in the Balkans.

-“Over the last three decades, women have become more active and exposed in the human rights movement, despite the struggles they meet.
-Women showed more courage and determination”, she says.
+“Women have during the last three decades become more active and exposed in the human rights movement, despite the resistance they meet.
+Women has shown more courage and determination”, she says.

 The institutions that disappeared

 The war in the Balkans started as a war over state structures and nations.
 The debates were raging in the end of the 80s and the beginning of the 90s.
 Sonja was in the middle of it, employed in the Ministry of Foreign Affairs of Yugoslavia.
 From that position she could witness at close range the dissolution of the Yugoslavian federation.

 “I left my post in the Ministry of Foreign Affairs and joined the anti-war movement.
 The war had affected millions of lives”, she says.

 Sonja did not wait for the war to end before she started criticizing the growing nationalism in the Balkans.
 She was a sharp and clear critic of the nationalistic thinking already before the war crimes were a fact.

 At first, the movement Sonja joined was a genuine protest against the war and the politics of Slobodan Milosević, the Serbian war criminal.
 Later, the movement focused on the massive human rights violations that went on – ethnic cleansing, mass murder, torture, mass rape, and other atrocities.